Skip to Content

 If you want to see the wallpapers and patterns of William Morris in situ, I recommend visiting the V&A museum in London.
 His designs are not only part of the museum’s collection but the décor in the dining room, too!
 Just like the grammar of ornament designs of Owen Jones.

-To download the William Morris pattern you want, click on the title above that image.
+To download the William Morris pattern you want, click on the title above the image.
 A higher-resolution image will open in a new window in your browser.
-Right-click the image with your mouse, and the menu option will appear to save the image to your device.
+Right-click the image with your mouse, and the menu option will appear to save it to your device.

 1. Blackthorn Wallpaper Design

-This William Morris wallpaper pattern features pretty meadow flowers of fritillary, viola & daisy overlain with the white blossoms of hedge blackthorn.
-This wallpaper is still available to buy today.
+This William Morris wallpaper pattern features pretty meadow flowers of fritillary, viola, and daisy overlain with the white blossoms of hedge blackthorn.
+It is still available to buy today.

 William Morris Designs blackthorn